Manojn476/Manojn476/README.md

 - **Languages:** Python, C
 - **ML Tools:** scikit-learn, seaborne, Pandas, NumPy
 - **Other Tools:**  GitHub, Jupyter, Colab
--

 ---

 ## 📂 Projects
 Here are a few of my projects:
+- **AI influnce detection ** - Visualization and predicts the influnce of ai on a
+- **Student Performance Analysis** – Visualizes and predicts student scores
+- **online shoping prediction** - Visualization and tells a person will buy the product or not
 - **Fake News Detection** – Classifies news as real or fake using NLP
-- **House Price Prediction** – Predicts prices using regression models
-- **Student Performance Analysis** – Visualizes and predicts student scores

 ---